-1. Immediate Danger
+1. Imminent Danger

 After these hazards are addressed and removed, workers will be able to return to their jobs.
 However, this situation can lead to serious OSHA penalties, especially if it is a repeated or willful violation.